vimarsh244/micrograd-C/README.md

 ## About

-Trying to implement [micrograd](https://github.com/karpathy/micrograd) [yt](https://youtu.be/VMj-3S1tku0) but in C.
+Trying to implement [micrograd](https://github.com/karpathy/micrograd) [[yt]](https://youtu.be/VMj-3S1tku0) but in C.

 Micrograd is a mini implementation for pytorch.
-Trying to do the implementation in C (instead of python like in original project).
+Trying to do the implementation in C.

 ## Usage